jonhadfield/soba/README.md

 An unchanged git repository will create an identical bundle file so bundles will only be stored if a change has been made and will not produce duplicates.

+#### Supported OSes

+Tested on Windows 10, MacOS, and Linux (amd64).
+Not tested, but should also work on builds for: Linux (arm 386 and amd64), FreeBSD, NetBSD, and OpenBSD.

 #### Supported Providers

 - BitBucket